hhurongzhe/Three-Body-Jacobi/README.md

 Calculating matrix elements of chiral 3N interactions under JJ-coupled three-body partial-wave basis ( in Jacobi coordinates ), written in C++.

-## Getting Started(to be updated)
-...

-## Requirements
+### Requirements

-This code requires "openmp" only.

-A C++ compiler with a Makefile would be enough.
+A C++ compiler with a makefile would be enough.

-However, I use "Xmake", which is a lightweight and fast building utility based on lua.
+However, I use Xmake, which is a lightweight and fast building utility based on lua.

-## Method(to be updated)
+### Method

 To do partial-wave projection for 3N interactions, we follow the "aPWD" method developed by J. Golak ( see "A new way to perform partial wave decompositions of few-nucleon forces" ).
+Unlike the description in the original paper, we perform partial-wave decomposition under JJ-coupled 3N states directly ( usually denoted by $\ket{\alpha}$ ).
+But the formalism is almost the same.

-## Structure of Code(to be updated)
+### Structure of Code

 - src/constants.hpp: definitions of LECs, mesh points and other things.
 You may need to change these for your use.
 - src/precalculate.hpp: some functions and structures used to precalculate and store in the beginning of calculation.
 This is necessary for speeding up the code.